top of page

 Seestadt website 2.png

-Aspern Seestadt Vienna
+Heat Map, Aspern Seestadt Vienna

 The mapping system can underpin briefing, setting benchmarks before design or development teams are procured.